 Stream Health - Why We Monitor

 Monitoring water quality in our environment is complicated.
-Streams are constantly in flux and are affected by soil, air, ambient temperatures, man-made pollution, and seasonality.
+Streams are constantly in flux and are affected by soil, air, ambient temperatures, human-made pollution, and seasonality.
 Biological communities such as aquatic insects, fish, and stream salamanders rely on clean water, normal stream flows, and adequate stream habitats to survive.
 These organisms, referred to as bio-indicators, are therefore very useful indicators of water quality.
 Monitoring these critters helps determine overall stream health.

 Evaluating the diversity of species found, their life stages, survival, reproductive stage, and health, while also evaluating the condition of the physical habitat in and around our waterways, and sampling the quality of the water itself through water chemistry helps us determine overall stream health.